SB-Jr/konfigchanger/README.md

    - [ ]Konsole
 - [ ]Provide configuration file to give options on different kind of backup and restore
 - [ ]Provide options to add folder/files to add for back/restore thus entending to uncovered applications and settings
+- [ ]Provide option to listen to events and change configurations based on the change